 Although there are specific instructions for our SRK Headshot Day customers, the instructions for each social media outlet below, will work for any photo you are posting as a profile picture.
 I have put the specific instructions for SRK Headshot Day customer in italics.

 When you receive your retouched photos from SRK Headshot Day, you will receive two versions.
 One folder will say “Edits_Web”.
 This is the one you want to use for posting on social media.
 (The “Edits_Hi_Res” is for printing or other uses that require large files.)
-In the edits web file there are three crops.
+In the edits web file there at least two crops.
 The original wide crop with a name like Scott_R_Kline_1234_Web.
-The tighter 3×2 crop labeled Scott_R_Kline_1234_Crop32_Web.
-And the square or “social media” crop called Scott_R_Kline_1234_SQ_Web.
+And the square or “social media” crop called Scott_R_Kline_1234_SQ1_Web.
 This last one is the one meant for the social media below.
 But if you want a wider crop, the original can serve that purpose.
 I think on the tiny window of social media profile pictures, you want to fill that square with your beautiful face: especially when they are viewed on a smartphone.
-More can be read on my cropping philosophy here.

 The first step is to download the photos to your Hard Drive.
 From the Dropbox folder “Edits_Web” on the Dropbox website, highlight the files you want to download.
 Click the download icon and the files are copied to your hard drive.
 Locate them and move them to the place you want to keep them.
 In all the examples below, you will select from the photos in the folder on your hard drive.
 Now go to the social media site where you want to use the new profile picture.

 LinkedIn. – Log in to your account.
-At the top menu select Profile.
-Click the edit button to the right of your photo.
-In tour photo a small camera icon will occur.
-Click on this.
-You will be given a dialog box.
-Click the blue type that says “Change Photo”.
+At the top menu select View Profile.
+Click on your photo.
+A dialog box appears with your previous photo in the middle.
+Click the white box that says “Change Photo”.
 This will allow you to find the photo you saved on your hard drive.
 Select it.
-If you use the square cropped photo we provide for you, you are done.
-Otherwise you can crop the photo using the yellow box provided.
+Your new photo appears in the dialog box.
+You can drag to reposition.
+You can zoom in or straighten.
 Try to fill the box with your face.
 Hit Save.
 You are all done.

 Facebook – Very simple process.
 From the home page, click on your profile photo.
-From your profile page, your photo will have a camera icon.
+From your profile page, your photo will have a camera icon when you mouse over.
 Click on that.
 Select “Upload photo” for the choices.
 Locate the profile photo on your computer.
 If you use the square copped photo, you should be all set.
-If not or you want to adjust further click on the photo again.
-You will get a pop-up menu.
-Select “Edit Thumbnail”.
-You get a set of crossed arrows when you mouse over the little image.
-Drag it to get it how you like it.
+Your new photo appears in the dialog box.
+You can drag to reposition.
+You can also make the image larger using the slider.
+Add a description if you like.
+Hit save.

 Instagram – A little more complicated.
 As far as I can tell, you cannot do it from your computer.
 So you do it from the app on the phone.
-Click the little rectangle with dot and lines in the lower right hand corner of the app.
+Click the little icon with your current profile photo in the lower right hand corner of the app.
 This brings up your profile.
 Now tap and hold down your current profile photo in the upper left.
 You get a dialog box that asks you how to choose the photo.
 You are given lots of choices.
 The easiest is to use your Facebook Profile photo, if you like it or have already changed it.
 If not, you need to have your photo you want to use on your phone.
 You can do this by emailing it to yourself and saving it to your phone or if you have your Dropbox link we send you with the edited photos, you can call up the photo and save it to your phone.
 Next you get a dialog box showing the photos in your Library.
 Find the downloaded photo and tap it.
 You can drag and resize using the squeeze and expand function with your fingers.
 When you have the photo looking good, click done.

 Pinterest – Log into your account.
 In the upper right, click on your photo.
 Select from the drop down menu represented by three dots in the upper right.
 Select Edit Settings.
-Next to your Pinterest Profile Photo select the button “Change Picture”.
+Next to your Pinterest Profile Photo select the button “Change”.
 Next hit “Choose File”.
 Find the photo on your computer and hit “choose”.
+Click Done.
 In Pinterest you cannot adjust the crop as far as I can tell.
 So use a pre-cropped photo here.
 Your square one is the best bet.